-One of our favorite activities on Disney Cruises is to participate in the Fish Extender Gift Exchange.
+One of our favorite activities on a Disney Cruise is to participate in the Fish Extender Gift Exchange.
 It’s completely optional and requires sign up with other members of your cruise beforehand.
 We’ve had lots of fun and our kids get just as excited to drop off gifts for others as to see what has been left for them.
 Here are some of our favorite ideas – a few we’ve even received ourselves.

 Crayon Roll with Crayons and a Small Coloring Book – sometimes we all just need a moment to relax and color.
 Bonus – the crayon roll can be used again and again after the vacation is long over and will hopefully bring back fun memories each time it’s unwrapped.